tapetums/TTBase/TTBase.English.md

 ```c
 void WINAPI TTBPlugin_SetTaskTrayIcon(HICON hIcon, LPCTSTR Tips);
 ```
-　Change the system tray icon of TTBase
+　Change the system tray icon of TTBase.

 ※_peach_ does not plan to implement this feature